 Many young people with SCZ will demonstrate a slow and gradual onset of the illness - often over the period of 6-9 months or more.
-Early signs include: social withdrawal; odd behaviors; lack of attention to personal hygiene; excessive preoccupation with religious or philosophical constructs; etc. Occasionally the young person suffering in the prodrome may exhibit very unusual behaviors - often in response to a delusion or hallucinations.
-Sometimes it may be difficult to distinguish the onset of SCZ (also called a "prodrome") from other mental disorders - such as depression or social anxiety disorder.
+Early signs include: social withdrawal, odd behaviours, lack of attention to personal hygiene, excessive preoccupation with religious or philosophical constructs, etc. Occasionally the young person suffering in the prodrome may exhibit very unusual behaviours - often in response to a delusion or hallucinations.
+Sometimes it may be difficult to distinguish the onset of SCZ (also called a "prodrome") from other mental disorders - such as Depression or Social Anxiety Disorder.
 Young people suffering from the prodrome of SCZ may also begin abusing substances - particularly alcohol or marijuana and develop a substance abuse disorder concurrently.
 Occasionally the young person may share bizarre ideas or may complain about being persecuted by others or may appear to be responding to internal voices.
 Rarely these delusions or hallucinations may be accompanied by unexpected violent acts.